 The story opens days after the devastating Haitian earthquake that occurred on Tuesday, 21 January 2010.
 Now living in Baltimore with her husband and three-year-old daughter, Jacqueline is desperate to contact her parents who still live in Haiti.
 “She had not changed her clothes since she learned about the earthquake three days prior.
 She had not eaten, and she had forgotten to sleep or bathe.”
 All this time she has been watching the repetitive tv coverage and compulsively dialing and redialing her parents’ phone number.
 She hasn’t bothered to go to work (she teaches at a public school).

-Jacqueline continues in this vein for a month before finally going outside, not bathing though; she just “put her coat on top of the clothes she’d worn for days.”
+Jacqueline continues in this vein for a month before finally going outside–not bathing though; she just “put her coat on top of the clothes she’d worn for days.”
 And the school holds her job for her, not pressuring her to return as month follows month.
 Really?
 I taught in the Baltimore Public Schools for a few years and can’t imagine such leeway granted to a teacher.
-A year later, when she is almost ready to give them up for dead, her mother Annette suddenly contacts her; she and Paul, Jacqueline’s father, have been in Florida all this time, not bothering to let their daughter know that they are alive.
+A month later, when she is almost ready to give them up for dead, her mother Annette suddenly contacts her; she and Paul, Jacqueline’s father, have been in Florida all this time, not bothering to let their daughter know that they are alive.

 While some aspects of the story are hard to believe, the essential story question is not just timely, but important.
 How can Jacqueline forge a relationship with the parents who, fixated on their own pleasures, essentially abandoned her?
 Forced to practice the despised piano until her fingers bled in order to impress her parents’ friends at parties and then sent to boarding school in the U.S. when only ten, Jacqueline has had almost no contact with her parents in the intervening years.
 Suddenly her mother will not leave her alone, needing Jacqueline’s help now that Paul has been permanently disabled because of the earthquake.

 A good story question, yet the story itself seems insubstantial.
 It’s narrated quickly, skipping over much that could have been explored, leaving it feeling superficial.
 Characters make abrupt changes for no reason.
-There are a lot of subplots alluded to but not really explored: Jacqueline’s husband has PTSD; she’s stopped attending church after—for some never-explained reason—throwing a hymnal at the new pastor; Jacqueline instantaneously becomes BFFs with a white woman who teaches Haitian dialect.
-Disturbing and sometimes tragic incidents are inserted to goose up the plot rather than growing organically out of the characters and their interaction.
+There are a number of subplots alluded to but not really explored: Jacqueline’s husband has PTSD; she’s stopped attending church after—for some never-explained reason—throwing a hymnal at the new pastor; Jacqueline instantaneously becomes BFFs with a white woman who teaches Haitian dialect.
+Disturbing and sometimes tragic incidents are inserted, apparently to goose up the plot rather than growing organically out of the characters and their interaction.

 The underdeveloped characters are a large part of the problem.
 Instead of multi-faceted individuals, the characters are two-dimensional, each sounding their one note over and over.
 One member of my book club observed that they are all broken people, thrust together.
 And broken people do obsess over and over about their point of fracture, bending your ear with the same story over and over.
 No matter how accurate psychologically, though, it does not make for interesting reading or a convincing plot.